 frying tempura coated nori

-Form the Shells – Once you remove the nori shells from the fryer, you’ll need to shape them before they set.
-You can either bend them carefully with your hands (this can be challenging since they’re hot and covered in oil) or use a taco holder.
+3. Form the Shells – Once you remove the nori shells from the fryer, you’ll need to shape them before they set.
+You can either fold them carefully with your hands (this can be challenging since they’re hot and covered in oil) or use a taco holder.
 To do this, line the taco holder with a paper towel and bend the shell into place.
 Add another paper towel on the inside to suck up some of that oil.

-Make the Filling – This recipe assumes you’ll either make sushi rice in advance or have leftover rice ready.
+4. Make the Filling – This recipe assumes you’ll either make sushi rice in advance or have leftover rice ready.
 If not, prepare it well ahead of time before starting on the nori shells.

-For the Spicy Kani: Shred the kani sticks and place them in a bowl.
+For the Spicy Kani: Shred the kani sticks and place them in a large bowl.
 Mix with mayonnaise, sriracha, and an optional splash of soy sauce.
 Toss to coat, then sprinkle generously with sesame seeds.

 3 sushi tacos filled with spicy tuna and spicy kani